h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

     - PriorityQueue
     - HashMap
     - HashTable (synchronized)
+    - and many more depending on your needs.

     #
     #### Array

-    - Arrays are objects that act as data stores that hold the same type of objects in all it's indicies.
+    - Arrays are objects that act as data stores that hold the same type of objects in all it's indices.
     - Index numbering starts at 0 and the size of the array must be specified with an int.

     - Once the size of an array has been set, it cannot be changed.